-MCAS Tips - Your support for your teenager is critical now and throughout this school year.
-Here are some tips that could help you to help your child prepare for the tests:
+MCAS Tips - Supporting your teenager is critical now and throughout the school year.
+Here are some tips that could help you support your child as they develop as a learner and prepare for major exams, like MCAS:

-- Talk with your student's teachers regularly to see what you can do at home to support his/her work in school. - Make sure that your student gets enough rest, eats properly, and gets to school on time every day. - Talk to your student about his or her previous experience with the MCAS in the eighth grade. - Discuss the subjects that need improvement and whether your student thinks there has been improvement.
-If the answer is no, find out why. - Ask your student about the homework that is due tomorrow and next week, and make sure it is done.
+- Talk with your student's teachers and check their grades regularly to see what you can do at home to support his/her work in school. - Make sure that your student gets enough rest, eats properly, and gets to school on time every day. - Talk to your student about their previous experience with the MCAS in the eighth grade. - Discuss your student's strengths and weaknesses, and encourage them to seek help as needed.
+One-on-one help is not reserved for students who are receiving failing marks.
+Monty Tech offers morning and afternoon tutoring every Monday, Wednesday, and Thursday. - Ask your student about the homework that is due tomorrow and next week, and make sure it is done.
 Send your student to school prepared to learn. - Ask your student to explain to you what he or she is studying.
-These conversations help you to follow your student's progress, and to help him/her to remember what has been learned. - If your student has a disability, ask the teachers how MCAS fits into the IEP or 504 Plan. - Read the MCAS questions and the corresponding education standards in the curriculum frameworks and discuss them with your student and his or her teacher. - Help your student identify his/her learning strengths in order to use them to focus on the weak areas. - Help your student practice MCAS questions, and look over the tests together so you will all become familiar with the expectations. - Encourage your student to take an active part in class and in other school activities.
-A well-rounded student has a better outlook and does better on tests.
-If possible, limit your child's activities to just a few outside of school.
-While other pursuits are very important, too many hours spent on extracurricular activities, including watching TV or working at a job, can seriously affect attitude, effort and academic performance.
+These conversations afford great insight into your student's progress and helps short term memories move into long term memory storage. - If your student has a disability, ask the teachers which accommodations, if any, your student is eligible to receive on the MCAS. - Read MCAS questions and the corresponding education standards in the curriculum frameworks and discuss them with your student and their teacher. - Help your student develop their advocacy skills.
+They should learn how to seek help and support from their peers and the Monty Tech staff. - Help your student practice MCAS questions, and look over the tests together so you will all become familiar with the expectations.
+The Massachusetts Department of Elementary and Secondary Education publish previously used exams and practice exams each year. - Encourage your student to take an active part in class and in other school activities.
+A well-rounded student develops persistence and performs better on tests. - If possible, discourage your student from overcommitting themselves in and outside of school.
+While advanced coursework and other pursuits are very important, too many hours spent on extracurricular activities, technology use, or working, can negatively impact attitude, effort and academic performance.